nicholasjng/pybm/README.md

 If you are using pybm and want to share your experience with it, or if you have general feedback, please feel free to send me an e-mail to the address in my GitHub profile.

-## Origin

-The idea for this project came in June 2021, during some hobby work on the JAX project.